 We have an ongoing commitment to supporting World Coffee Research and make a contribution to its essential research efforts for every kilo of coffee we buy via their Check-Off Program.

-We’re also deeply invested in reducing our impact on the environment and are very motivated to find ways to implement and advocate for positive change.Learn more about our environmental practices >
+In addition being carbon neutral, we’re also deeply invested in finding other ways to reduce our impact on the environment.
+We have developed a sustainability strategy with metrics to keep us accountable, and are very motivated to find ways to implement and advocate for positive change.Learn more about our environmental practices >

-Our cafes are built on the land of the Wurundjeri Woi Wurrung peoples of the Kulin nation.
-We pay respect to these traditional landowners in each of our spaces, and are committed to advancing reconciliation.
+Our shops, office and roastery are built on the land of the Wurundjeri Woi Wurrung peoples of the Kulin nation.
+We pay respect to these traditional landowners in each of our spaces, and are committed to continuously learning about the lands we are on, and advancing reconciliation.

-We are passionate about supporting and celebrating local businesses and creatives.
-In designing our shops and filling our retail shelves with goodies, we’ve worked with many local artists, ceramicists, writers and designers whose work we love and are delighted to showcase.
+We are passionate about supporting and celebrating local businesses and creative people.
+In designing our shops and stocking our retail shelves, we work with many local artists, ceramicists, writers and designers, whose work we love and are excited to showcase.

-We also partner with several local charities and social enterprises to provide support to those in our community who are disadvantaged or underserved.
-Over the years, we’ve built ongoing relationships with SCARF and Children's Ground.
+We also partner with several local charities and social enterprises to provide support to those in our community who are disadvantaged, underserved and/or in crisis.
+These organisations include Scarf, Food Bank and Café Smart.